-No. EAC Condition Implementation Status Compliance Status Description EAC 69 Detailed Environmental Protection Plans will be developed which must include the following: Clear statement of objectives; Description of potential Project effects and safety hazards, through consideration of baseline conditions and sensitive receptors; Clean documentation of applicable legislative requirements that must be adhered to, as well as BC Hydro policies, guidelines and other best management practices that will be followed; Clear documentation of measures to be implemented and actions to be taken to mitigate or compensate potential effects; Description of worker qualifications and training requirements pertaining to each of the plans associated with the Constructive Environmental Management Plan; and Description of Monitoring and Reporting Requirements.
+No. EAC Condition Implementation Status Compliance Status 2020 Description CEMP.
+EAC 69 • Wildlife Management Plan.
+Complete In Compliance The Wildlife Management Plan is described in Sections 3.0 and 4.17 of the CEMP and Section 8.6.2 of the VWMMP.
+EAC 69 • Process for revising and updating the CEMP.
+Ongoing In Compliance The process for revising and updating the CEMP is described in Section 2.6 of the CEMP.
+EAC 69 The CEMP is to be prepared by BC Hydro.
+Complete In Compliance The process for revising and updating the CEMP is described in Section 2.6 of the CEMP.
+EAC 69 Detailed Environmental Protection Plans will be developed which must include the following: Clear statement of objectives; Description of potential Project effects and safety hazards, through consideration of baseline conditions and sensitive receptors; Clean documentation of applicable legislative requirements that must be adhered to, as well as BC Hydro policies, guidelines and other best management practices that will be followed; Clear documentation of measures to be implemented and actions to be taken to mitigate or compensate potential effects; Description of worker qualifications and training requirements pertaining to each of the plans associated with the Constructive Environmental Management Plan; and Description of Monitoring and Reporting Requirements.
 Ongoing In Compliance Environmental Protection Plan requirements are detailed in Section 2.4 of the CEMP.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs.
-EAC 69 The EAC Holder must provide the draft CEMP to regulatory agencies, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups for review a minimum of 90 days prior to the commencement of construction.
-Completed In Compliance The draft CEMP was submitted to regulatory agencies, governments, and Indigenous groups on October 17, 2014 EAC 69 The EAC Holder must file the CEMP with EAO, regulatory agencies, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups 30 days prior to the commencement of construction.
-Completed In Compliance The final (Revision 1) of the CEMP was provided to regulatory agencies, governments and Indigenous groups on June 5, 2015.
-Revision 2 of the CEMP was issued in February 2016 and Revision 4 in July 2016 (Revision 3 was not formally published).
+EAC 69 The EAC Holder must provide the draft CEMP to regulatory agencies, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups for review a minimum of 90 days Complete In Compliance The draft CEMP was submitted to regulatory agencies, governments, and Indigenous groups on October 17, 2014

+No. EAC Condition Implementation Status Compliance Status 2020 Description prior to the commencement of construction.
+EAC 69 The EAC Holder must file the CEMP with EAO, regulatory agencies, Peace River Regional District, City of Fort St. John, District of Hudson's Hope and Aboriginal Groups 30 days prior to the commencement of construction.
+Complete In Compliance The final CEMP was submitted to regulatory agencies, governments, and Indigenous groups on June 5, 2015.
+Revision 2 of the CEMP was issued in February 2016, Revision 4 in July 2016 (Revision 3 was not formally published), Revision 5.1 in May 2019, Revision 6 in July 2019 and Revision 6.1 in December 2019.
 EAC 69 The EAC Holder must develop, implement and adhere to the CEMP, and any amendments, to the satisfaction of EAO.
 Ongoing In Compliance BC Hydro audits compliance with the CEMP by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 70 The EAC Holder must manage Project effects through construction and operations by implementing measures detailed in mitigation and monitoring plans.
-Ongoing In Compliance BC is implementing mitigation measures as outlined in mitigation and monitoring plans developed to date, as required by the EAC.
+Ongoing In Compliance BC is implementing mitigation measures as outlined in the mitigation and monitoring plans developed to date, as required by the EAC.